Qasimraza110/Evoloop-Shop-Mern-fullstack/README.md

-🛒 MERN E-Commerce Store with Stripe & Admin Panel
+🛒 MERN E-Commerce Store with Stripe, Admin Panel & OTP Authentication

-This project is a full-featured E-Commerce web application built using the MERN stack (MongoDB, Express.js, React, Node.js), designed with a modern responsive UI and integrated with Stripe for secure online payments.
+This project is a complete E-Commerce web application built using the MERN stack (MongoDB, Express.js, React, Node.js).
+It features a modern responsive UI, Stripe payment integration, and a secure OTP-based password reset system, offering both customer-facing features and a powerful admin dashboard.

-It demonstrates end-to-end full stack development, from backend APIs and database modeling to frontend state management, admin management, and a polished user experience.
+It demonstrates full-stack development end-to-end: backend APIs, authentication, database modeling, frontend state management, and a smooth user experience.

 🔑 Core Features
 🔐 Authentication & Security